diegomendezp/Ironhack-lectures-v3/content/module3/01-Week1/Day1/00 React - Intro.md

 **Frontend:**

 - Client-Side
 - Usually visible to users as an interactive interface

-The main challenge a front-end developer to ensure that the same site is displayed correctly in different browsers, operating systems and devices.